 During the Procedure

-Houston patients will meet with Dr. Craig at an outpatient surgical center on the day of their procedure.
+Houston patients will meet with our doctors at an outpatient surgical center on the day of their procedure.
 A trained anesthesiologist will administer either sedation or general anesthesia to maintain your comfort throughout surgery.
-At this point, Dr. Craig will undertake the procedure and:
+At this point, Drs.
+Fusi and Craig will undertake the procedure and:

 - Make an incision at your hairline and around your earlobes.
 Houston patients may also require an incision under the chin for a neck lift.

 - Reposition muscles, tightening them to smooth wrinkles and lines.
 Any excess skin and fat will be removed or repositioned to improve contour.